groundswellaudio/swl-variant/README.md

 * GCC 10

-Note : Clang 12 will not work (as in : it works only for trivially destructible types).
+Clang 12/13 will only work for trivially destructible types as their implementation of C++20 is incomplete.